-In my last post, I touched on the idea that you do not need to be an expert to talk to your children about personal finance.
+In a previous post, I touched on the idea that you do not need to be an expert to talk to your children about personal finance.
 In this post, I want to focus on some common refrains you may have heard in your childhood- “We don’t talk about money.” or “Don’t worry about it” or “My parents didn’t talk to me about money, and I turned out fine.”

 I consider myself very fortunate growing up because I did not hear any of those phrases in my house.
-My parents were very open around the topic of finances.
+My parents were very open about the topic of finances.
 However, I recognize that this was not typically the case in many homes.
 For many of you, the topic of money, especially with your parents, may have been a forbidden topic.
 Money is not something you could talk about.
 It would have been just as inappropriate to talk to your parents about money as it would have been to ask them how many times they had sex.

 If this resonates with you, I can understand why you may be hesitant to talk to your child about money.
 Our environments shape how we relate to our world, and thus, you may feel paralyzed around this topic.
 Many parents have admitted that this resonates with them, and they are regretful that they never broached the topic with their children.